arjkb/personal-story/unm-guide/index.md

 There's a fee for the visa-application, which you pay online.
 I strongly recommend applying for the visa directly, instead of dealing any middlemen or agencies.

 ---

+The [Global Education Office](http://geo.unm.edu/) (GEO) at UNM handles all things related to international students.
+Check with them for accurate and up-to-date information.

 I guess that's just about it.
 I hope you have a great time at UNM!
 Good luck!